-- Preview Email Newsletter

 Researching additive manufacturing in civil engineering

 A structural engineer by training, Islam Mantawy, Ph.D., wants to leverage additive manufacturing and robotic construction to solve problems conventional methods can't easily overcome.
 Hazard resilience and climate adaptation are major concerns.
-How can we, for example, build structures faster using sustainable materials that are simultaneously resilient more PR
+How can we, for example, build structures faster using sustainable materials that are simultaneously resilient and that can adapt to different stressors such as more PR

 Rutgers University: Jazz Artist Stefon Harris Invents Music App That Programs the Unpredictable (10)